HIV Advanced Training Forum 2025 – Sinaia, Romania, 10-11 June 2025

 Day 2 – 11 June 2025

-09.00-10.30 Comprehensive strategies for HIV prevention and timely diagnosis
+Comprehensive strategies for HIV prevention, timely diagnosis, and dealing with difficult opportunists when timely diagnosis fails

 Chairs: Marta Vasylyev, Anca Streinu-Cercel